git-town/git-town/CONTRIBUTING.md

 * all features need to have comprehensive test coverage
 * source code and test files must pass the linters
 * See [here](./documentation/development/testing.md) for how to run the tests

+## Developing

+* all dependencies are located in the [vendor](vendor) folder, which is checked into Git
+* update dependencies: `glide up`
+* adding a new Go library:
+  * update dependencies in a separate PR
+  * `glide get <package name>`
+  * your pull request for the feature that requires the new library should contain the updated glide files and vendor folder

 ## Command documentation